 Light licensing: even if the terminology itself is not completely agreed among CEPT administrations (see ECC Report 132), the common understanding, when fixed P-P links are concerned, refers to a link-by-link coordination, under users responsibility, reflected in the definition given by ECC Report 80 as: “A ‘light licensing regime” is a combination of licence-exempt use and protection of users of spectrum.
 This model has a “first come first served” feature where the user notifies the regulator with the position and characteristics of the stations.
 The database of installed stations containing appropriate technical parameters (location, frequency, power, antenna etc.) is publicly available and should thus be consulted before installing new stations.
 If the transmitter can be installed without affecting stations already registered (i.e. not exceeding a pre-defined interference criteria), the new station can be recorded in the database.
 A mechanism remains necessary to enable a new entrant to challenge whether a station already recorded is really used or not.
 New entrants should be able to find an agreement with existing users in case interference criteria are exceeded.”
 From the spectrum usage point of view, this method is, in principle, equivalent to the individual licensing; only the potential risks of “errors” or “misuses” in the coordination process might be higher because of the number of actors involved, some of them also not enough technically prepared.

 Block assignment: the assignment might be made through licensing (renewable, but not permanent) or through public auction (permanent).
-This is most common when FWA (P-MP) is concerned and the user is usually free to use the block at best to deploy its network; in some cases, there might even be no limitation to the wireless communications methods used in the block (e.g. P-P and/or P-MP, terrestrial and/or satellite).
+This is most common when FWA (P-MP) is concerned and the user is usually free to use the block at best to deploy its network; in some cases, there might even be no limitation to the wireless communications methods used in the block (e.g. P-P and/or P-MP, terrestrial and/or satellite or any other innovative technology or architecture).
 In the most popular bands for this method, ECC recommendations exist suggesting intra-blocks protections guidelines in terms of guard bands or block-edge masks (BEM).
 For some frequency bands this method is considered the best compromise between efficient spectrum usage and flexibility for the user.

 License exempt: this method offers the most flexible and cheap usage, but does not guarantee any interference protection.
 It is most popular in specific bands (e.g. 2.4 and 5 GHz) where SRD are allocated, but FS applications may also be accommodated; in addition, it is often used in bands between 57 GHz and 64 GHz less attractive due to the unfavourable propagation attenuation.